Table of contents

 How to design for access and equity:

-• Start by mapping how different employee groups work — on the floor, in the field, across shifts — before choosing recognition channels
+- Start by figuring out how different employee groups work — on the floor, in the field, across shifts — before choosing recognition channels

 Make recognition frequent and behavior-based